- Fact Sheet

 - destroyed at the owner's expense.

-Prior to a road vehicle being released from Customs control, DAFF Biosecurity inspects all road vehicles for cleanliness on arrival in Australia.
+Prior to a road vehicle being released from Customs and Border Protection control, the Department of Agriculture inspects all road vehicles for cleanliness on arrival in Australia.

-If you are importing a used road vehicle you are required to lodge a Quarantine Entry at a DAFF Biosecurity regional office.
-You should also contact the DAFF Biosecurity regional office in the port at which your road vehicle will be arriving, to arrange an inspection.
-You are responsible for all DAFF Biosecurity charges.
-Further information can be found at http://www.daff.gov.au/aqis
+If you are importing a used road vehicle you are required to lodge a Quarantine Entry at a Department of Agriculture regional office.
+You should also contact the Department of Agriculture regional office in the port at which your road vehicle will be arriving, to arrange an inspection.
+You are responsible for all Department of Agriculture charges.
+Further information can be found at www.agriculture.gov.au/biosecurity/import/vehicles-machinery/motor-vehicles

-For information on how the customs value of imported goods is determined please refer to Customs Valuation of Imported Goods Fact Sheet.
+For information on how the customs value of imported goods is determined please refer to the Valuation of Imported Goods Fact Sheet.

-For additional information on how the customs value of your imported road vehicle is determined please refer to Customs valuation of imported road vehicles
+For additional information on how the customs value of your imported road vehicle is determined please refer to the Guide to the Valuation of Imported Road Vehicles

 Duty rates payable are determined by the tariff classification for your goods.
 The Customs Tariff Act 1995 (the Tariff) provides the tariff classifications, duty rates, interpretive rules and information on preference schemes, other concessions and exemptions that may apply to your goods.
 Duty is payable on the customs value of the goods.